-Your rising sophomore is wrapping up his ninth grade year and chances are you’re already looking toward the fall term.
-Perhaps you’re considering some dual enrollment courses or CLEP tests as part of his 10th grade year.
+Your rising sophomore is wrapping up his or her ninth grade year and chances are you’re already looking toward the fall term.
+While it is early, perhaps you’re considering some dual enrollment courses or CLEP tests as part of his 10th-grade year.
 As you peruse the community college website you spy a “fast track” to an Associate degree.
 The plan is intriguing – should you enroll your high-achieving child?

 It’s very common for homeschool students to study for an A.A. degree either during high school or shortly thereafter.
 In an ideal situation, these students then transfer their degree to a university, where they complete their Bachelor’s degree over the next two years.
 Unfortunately, the transition is not always this seamless.
 Before committing your student to an Associate degree track, be sure to ask these questions.